guido57/EBAZ4205_SDR_HDMI_PS2/README.md

 ## Description

+This repository contains:
+* Vivado project
+* Vitis project
+* QT5 app

-This repository contains the Vivado project, the Vitis project and a Python app to display the 0-32 MHz radio spectrum in a full view and tune HF radio stations.
+to display the 0-32 MHz radio spectrum in a full view and tune HF radio stations.
 This project is the continuation of https://github.com/guido57/EBAZ4205_Spectrum which is a 0-32 MHz radio spectrum viewer only.

 ## Getting Started for FPGA or EBAZ4205 beginners